 This program does not require internship or externship.
-The educational programs offered does not lead to a profession, occupation, trade, or career field requiring licensure in this state.
+The educational programs offered does not lead to a profession, occupation, trade, or career field requiring license in this state.

-- A high school diploma or GED is required - Practical dance experience of atleast 2 years, which will be determined by University Faculty screening or assessment.
+- A high school diploma or GED is required

+- Practical dance experience of at least 2 years, which will be determined by University Faculty screening

+or assessment.

-- 1. CKD 101: Glimpses of Indian Dance Treatises on Nrutya and Natya (Unit Value 3 credit units) - 2.
+- 1. CKD 101: Glimpses of Indian Dance Treatises on Nrutya and Natya 3 credit units - 2.
 CKD 102: Practical Dance Number: This consists of The Adavus, (the fundamental foot work patterns), The Jatis (The Footwork patterns based on Rhythm and One number of Classical item i.e. Vinayaka Kowthvam.)
-(Unit Value 3 credit units)
+3 credit units